javigong/circuitai-nextjs-typescript-redis-tailwind-nextauth/README.md

 # CircuitAI: AI ChatBot Assistant with OpenAI GPT-3 model

-CircuitAI is a case study of an real-time AI chatbot assistant implemented with Next.js, TypeScript, Tailwind CSS, Framer Motion, OpenAI API, SWR, Upstash, Redis DB, Pusher Channels, NextAuth, Google OAuth, and GitHub OAuth.
+CircuitAI is a case study of a full-stack web application featuring a chatbot assistant powered by the OpenAI API.

-Includes OpenAI GTP-3 models that can understand and generate natural language, in-memory real-time database with Redis, and SWR cache invalidation strategy.
+- Used Davinci AI model that can understand user questions and generate natural language responses.

-I used NextJS 13 with the new app directory structure–still in beta–that integrates new feature from React 18 like the new React server components (RSC) or the new data fetching.
+- Utilized Next.js v13 with the experimental appDirectory feature and TypeScript on the front-end, with Upstash and Redis for serverless back-end functionality.
+- Implemented OAuth for user authentication and Pusher Channels for real-time messaging.
+- Used SWR for efficient data fetching and caching.
+- Styled the application with Tailwind CSS.
+- Utilized Framer Motion to create interactive and animated UI components.
+- This project allowed me to explore the capabilities of artificial intelligence in web development and gain experience with serverless architecture and real-time communication.

 ![smartmockups_lbmljzkr](https://user-images.githubusercontent.com/42308135/207423426-f4a460d0-3755-4012-bfcd-3342ce1a4fc5.jpg)